 An owner's rep coordinates timelines across design, permitting, procurement, and construction phases to keep projects on schedule and identify delays before they cascade.

 They proactively coordinate contractor schedules, track critical path items, expedite decision-making processes, and reduce downtime between project phases.
+When someone is actively managing the schedule on your behalf, delays stop quietly compounding and start getting addressed before they affect your move-in date.

 The schedule reality: 61% of owners report that schedule delays occur on their typical projects, with large projects typically taking 20% longer to finish than scheduled.
 Globally, 77% of megaprojects are 40% or more behind schedule.

-The owner's rep advantage: Projects utilizing an owner's rep can achieve 19% faster delivery.
+The owner's rep advantage: Projects with an owner's rep can achieve 19% faster delivery.
 Since 68% of trades point to poor schedule management as a key contributor to decreased labor productivity, having someone actively manage the master schedule prevents bottlenecks and communication delays from derailing your timeline.

 Faster project completion means earlier occupancy or use, reduced carrying costs, and avoided inflation impacts on remaining work.
 Schedule efficiency matters most for projects with occupancy deadlines, seasonal construction windows, business operations that can't afford extended disruption, or when financing terms are time-sensitive.